Aéropostale (company)

-Aéropostale, is an American shopping mall–based retailer of casual apparel and accessories, principally targeting young adults and teenagers through its Aéropostale stores.
+Aéropostale Inc., is an American shopping mall–based retailer of casual apparel and accessories, principally aimed at young adults and teenagers.
 Aéropostale maintains control over its proprietary brands by designing, sourcing, marketing, and selling all of its own merchandise.
-The company operates Aéropostale stores in the United States and through its e-commerce site.
+The company sells via Aéropostale stores in the United States and through its e-commerce site.

 Aéropostale's licensees operate Aéropostale and P.S. from Aéropostale locations in the Middle East, Asia, Europe, and Latin America.

 The first Aéropostale stores were opened in 1987 by R H Macy & Co. in Thousand Oaks, California, and in Short Hills, New Jersey.

 Pronunciation

 Many different pronunciations of the brand name have developed in the United States: arrow-PAUSE-tall, arrow-PUS-tall-ee etc..
 According to a video posted by the company on YouTube, the English pronunciation is a simplified version of the French word, which means "French airmail service."
 In French, it's /a e ʁɔ pɔs ˈtal/.
 In English, it's /ˌɛər oʊ poʊ ˈstɒl/ or, in spelling pronunciation, "arrow-post-ALL."